viral32111/website/content/security.md

 There are a few versions of this protocol, of which this server will accept version 1.2 and 1.3, the latter is preferred.
 This server will deny versions 1.0 and 1.1 due to their vulnerabilities and wide-spread deprecation.
 Similarly, this server will deny all versions of the SSL protocol, including 1.0, 2.0 and 3.0.

-### HTTPS
+### HTTPs

-A common misconception is that website traffic is secured with the HTTPS "protocol", this is however not true (to an extent).
-HTTPS is just an extension to the existing [HTTP protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) that only changes the [scheme in URLs](https://en.wikipedia.org/wiki/URL#Syntax) and [Transmission Control Protocol (TCP)](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) port number.
+A common misconception is that website traffic is secured with the HTTPs "protocol", this is however not true (to an extent).
+HTTPs is just an extension to the existing [HTTP protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) that only changes the [scheme in URLs](https://en.wikipedia.org/wiki/URL#Syntax) and [Transmission Control Protocol (TCP)](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) port number.
 The underlying encryption is performed with TLS or SSL.

 ## Ciphers